-Even, or perhaps especially, for those who enjoy their profession, balancing a career with hobbies, family obligations, a social life and physical health can be a daunting challenge.
-On top of that, life is complicated and we find ourselves randomly faced with emergencies or events outside our control that derail our plans and preparations.
+For those who enjoy their profession, balancing a career with hobbies, family obligations, a social life and physical health can be a daunting challenge.
+On top of that, life is complicated, and we find ourselves facing emergencies or events outside our control that derail our plans and preparations.

 In an article for The New York Times Magazine , Susan Dominus discusses a study by professors and sociologists Phyllis Moen and Erin Kelly that examines the interplay among work, family and health.
 This is what the American Psychological Association and the Society for Human Resource Management now refer to as the “work-life fit,” a term coined by flexible work culture strategist Cali Yost.

 Moen and Kelly conducted research that centered on the technology department of an anonymous corporation, which is referred to as TOMO in their published work .
 About half the employees in the department were put into a control group, which continued operating under the company’s usual policy of flexibility given at the manager’s discretion.
 The other half were placed in an experimental group where they were provided the freedom to work whenever and wherever they chose.
 The only contingency?
 That their projects and goals be completed on time.
 Meanwhile, managers were trained to be supportive of their employees’ lives outside of work.

 Moen and Kelly discovered the experimental group performed as reliably as the control group.
 In addition, those employees experienced numerous wellness-related benefits, including better sleep, improved health and less perceived stress and psychological distress.
 Over time, the employees in the control group also expressed higher job satisfaction and less interest in leaving the corporation.
 In general, the study challenged “certain conventions of office culture,” Dominus writes.